BGehrels/singleTransferableVoteElections-web/README.md

 # singleTransferableVoteElections-web
 ## English summary
 This is a simple web interface for the Single Transferable Vote (STV) Elections library.
 It was developed for the german GRÜNE JUGEND Bundesverband - the youth organization of the german Green Party (BÜNDNIS 90/DIE GRÜNEN) - and is used to elect several offices and delegation during their semiannual general assembly.
 STV Elections do not need secondary election runs on close results.
 You can thus vote many offices using only one Ballot form and one election run.
-This safes a lot of time.
+This saves a lot of time.

 The software allows to manually enter a batch of marked ballots and calculate the election results.
-It requires each ballot to be entered twice to prevent fraud and accidential typos.
+It requires each ballot to be entered twice to prevent fraud and accidental typos.
 Since the only user is a german organization, the user interface as well as this documentation has not been internationalized.
 Feel free to contact me if you have any questions regarding this software.

 ## Einleitung
 Dies ist ein Web Interface für die Single Transferable Vote (STV) Elections Softwarebibliothek.
-Es wurde im Auftrag des GRÜNE JUGEND Bundesverbands entwickelt, dem Jugendverband von BÜNDNIS 90/DIE GRÜNEN und wird zur Wahl meherer Ämter und Delegationen im Rahmen der halbjährlichen Bundemitgliederversammlung genutzt.
+Es wurde im Auftrag des GRÜNE JUGEND Bundesverbands entwickelt, dem Jugendverband von BÜNDNIS 90/DIE GRÜNEN und wird zur Wahl mehrerer Ämter und Delegationen im Rahmen der halbjährlichen Bundesmitgliederversammlung genutzt.
 Wahlen mittels übertragbarer Einzelstimmgebung kommen ohne zweite Wahlgänge bei knappen Wahlergebnissen aus.
 Mehrere Ämter können daher auf einem Wahlzettel in einem Wahlgang gewählt werden.
 Dies spart eine Menge Zeit.

 Die Software erlaubt die manuelle Eingabe ausgefüllter Stimmzettel und die Berechnung des Wahlergebnisses.
-Hierbei muss jeder Stimmzettel zwei mal eingegeben werden, um Fehler oder Betrugsversuche erkennen zu können.
+Hierbei muss jeder Stimmzettel zweimal eingegeben werden, um Fehler oder Betrugsversuche erkennen zu können.
 Sollten Sie Fragen zu dieser Software haben können Sie mich gerne kontaktieren

 ## Wie baue ich die Software?
 Vorbedingungen: